mojocraftdojo/NLP_news_sentiment_analysis/README.md

 ## **Dataset**

-The dataset composed of 4846 pieces of news headlines that has been given three sentiment ratings, which are "Positive"", "Negative" and "Neutral", see below break down:
+The dataset is composed of 4846 pieces of news headlines that have been given three sentiment ratings, which are "Positive"", "Negative" and "Neutral", see below break down:

 ![news](https://github.com/mojocraftdojo/NLP_news_sentiment_analysis/blob/main/news_samples.png "news")